iamsaumya/PHANTOM/README.md

       4   |5   |  6
       1   |2   |    3

-      5 - Mark your starting position with 5, if you move forward without marking your initial position it show wrong answer.
+      5 - Mark your starting position with 5, if you move forward without marking your initial position it will show wrong answer.

       9 - To move to upper right diagonal.